pairingwg/bls_standard/minutes/spec-v1.md

     - possibly which mechanism is used to prevent rogue-key attacks (message augmentation vs proof of posession)

+  As a place-holder, we will use 0x01 for signatures in G1, 0x02 for signatures in G2.

 * To decide if we want separate ciphersuite strings for the signature scheme and hash-to-curve.
 Given that hash-to-curve is only used as an intermediate building, our motivating principle here is that only the final application (e.g. signatures or VRFs) should provide the ciphersuite string.